 We sell a lot of batteries, and for the longest time I've been wanting to write a comprehensive article about how to take care of them.
 What has been lacking is the time to do so.
 Therefore, and for the time being, I'm recycling a post I wrote for a forum as an article here, until I can write something that's better.
 The information below is for flooded lead-acid batteries, things are a little different for sealed batteries such as AGM or Gel.
 Batteries are poorly understood, even by those living off-grid that depend on them for power.
 A better understanding of the inner-workings would go a long way in keeping those batteries happy.
 Given how expensive batteries are, and [...]

 Before solar panels became interesting for people that are on the grid, there were only 36-cell ones for charging 12 Volt batteries (and if you had a 24V battery you'd need two panels in series, to make 72 cells).
 With 36 cells the panel runs at about 18 Volt, and when it gets warm in summer, the Voltage will drop but still be enough to charge a 12 Volt battery (which really takes about 15 Volt).
 Charge controllers were developed for these 36-cell panels, to prevent overcharging and damage to the battery.
 These charge controller are essentially just switches that rapidly (many times per second) connect the panels to the batteries, and then disconnect them.
-By changing how long the [...]
+By changing how [...]

 Cottage owners are faced with a number of choices when it comes to the expensive batteries of their off-grid power system: Take them home and put them on a trickle charger?
 Leave them at the cottage?
 If the latter, should they be disconnected?
 Or not?
 Batteries are expensive items and you want to get the maximum life out of them.
 It is important to take good care of your batteries!
 To those that do not want to take their batteries home I tell them they have two options: The first option is to make sure the batteries are fully charged, to a full 100%, and disconnect EVERYTHING (charge controller, inverter, etc.).
 Fully charged batteries only freeze at -65C and they [...]